An ad-free and cookie-free website.

-We show how CVE stock compares to 2,000+ US-based stocks, and to peers in the Energy Minerals sector and Oil & Gas Production industry.
+We show how CVE stock compares to 2,000+ US-based stocks, and to peers in the Mining, Quarrying, and Oil and Gas Extraction sector and Crude Petroleum and Natural Gas Extraction industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Cenovus Energy Inc. is a Canadian integrated oil and natural gas company.
 It is committed to maximizing value by sustainably developing its assets in a safe, innovative and cost-efficient manner, integrating environmental, social and governance considerations into its business plans.
 Operations include oil sands projects in northern Alberta, which use specialized methods to drill and pump the oil to the surface using a technique called steam-assisted gravity drainage (SAGD).
 The company also has conventional crude oil, natural gas and natural gas liquids assets in Alberta and British Columbia as well as 50% ownership in two U.S. refineries.
 Cenovus shares trade under the symbol CVE and are listed on the Toronto and New York stock exchanges.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)